 Woppaburra descendants have actively maintained cultural connections and responsibilities to land and sea country.

-Their experience included a community-driven coral aquaculture technique being developed by used by the Moving Corals sub-program of the Reef Restoration and Adaption Program.
+Their experience included a community-driven coral aquaculture technique being used by the Moving Corals sub-program of the Reef Restoration and Adaption Program.

 Innovative science for spawning on sea-Country

 Coral reef restoration science is driven by the need to reverse declines in reef health due to the impacts of climate change.
 The science-driven restoration approaches aim to enhance resilience and to seed and accelerate natural adaptative processes.